-There's no need to "dumb down" your copy, simply follow the guidelines of the Plain English Campaign and the Plain Language Commission.
-Avoid the use of metaphors such as "a chip on your shoulder" or "it's raining cats and dogs" as people with ASDs may take these literally.
+There's no need to 'dumb down' your copy, simply follow the guidelines of the Plain English Campaign and the Plain Language Commission.
+Avoid the use of metaphors such as 'a chip on your shoulder' or 'it's raining cats and dogs' as people with ASDs may take these literally.
 Symbol-assisted text, sound files/screen readers, and video clips may have a place in extending the number of people who can access information.
-For a real-life example of an issue a user had with a literal interpretation of one of our forms, please read this short document: it's a great illustration of the application of autism-friendly clarity.

 - Limit the number of links in each area

 Some people on the spectrum can get 'information overload' very easily.
 Simply following the guidelines laid down by the results of human computer interface (HCI) research should be enough: you should have a maximum of seven and certainly no more than nine links in any one navigation section, whenever that is possible.
 Make things obvious as being links - don't make the user contemplate over what may or may not be a link.